Peter Doig painting finally secured for Scotland’s national art collection

 “At the Edge of Town is a painting any major museum in the world would love to have, and it is only through the help of the acceptance-in-lieu scheme that we are able to acquire the painting for the nation.

 "As an Edinburgh-born artist, this work by Doig fills one of the greatest gaps in our contemporary collection.
-We are enormously grateful to Peter Doig and his family for making it possible for us to acquire this important painting.”
+We are enormously grateful to Peter Doig and his family for making it possible.”